Port of Le Havre: Cross Channel Services

 Le Havre is currently served by Brittany Ferries, linking it to Portsmouth.
+The service is to cease in September 2026.
 Formerly, it was also operated by LD Lines until 2014, when it ceased operations.

 The Harbour office

 The main responsibility of the Harbour office is to constantly manage sea transport through traffic forecasts, traffic control, berthing of ships, navigation assistance, radar coverage, radio connections, collection and dissemination of information, co-ordination of operations, and remote control of peripheral equipment.

 It also has to control the flow of navigation on its territory and manage the arrivals and departures of ships.

 It is also in charge of policing the harbour area, monitoring dangerous goods and organising pollution control.

 Port Pilotage

 Ships longer than 70 metres or transporting dangerous goods must receive the help of a pilot from the pilot station of Le Havre.

 If masters of the ships have received a pilot's licence, they are allowed to do it alone.